alf-p-steinbach/Wrapped-stdlib/README.md

 }
 ```

-For this program explicit use of *stdlib* or some other supporting library, in the source code, isn’t just a convenience but necessary.
+For this program explicit use of Wrapped stdlib or some other supporting library, in the source code, isn’t just a convenience but necessary.

 As of July 2017 `Command_line_args` default construction is supported for Windows and Linux, the two platforms that I had available for testing.
 On most other platforms the `main` arguments can be used as-is in platform-specific code.
 Portable code may adapt portably to the platform by using the `Command_line_args::from_os_or_else_from` factory function, where portability is gained at the cost of required access to the `main` arguments: